 Please describe the current conditions within the project limit, including any roadway deficiencies and/or relevant conditions of the right of way.
-For example, if the projects purpose is to add sidewalks where none exist, describe the current typical section.
+For example, if the projects purpose is to add sidewalks where none exist, describe the current typical section (lane width, shoulder width, buffers, etc.).
+Reference the specific appendix where maps and photographs can be found.